Swamy-s-Tech-Skills-Academy/swamy-tech-skills-academy-main/knowledgebase/CodeReviewCategories.md

 ## 4. Performance

+### Efficiency

-- Efficiency: Are algorithms and data structures optimized for the problem at hand?
+> 1. Are algorithms and data structures optimized for the problem at hand?
 Avoid unnecessary loops, allocations, or expensive operations.

+### Memory Management

-- Memory Management: Are disposable resources (e.g., database connections, file streams) properly disposed of using `using` blocks or implementing `IDisposable`?
+> 1. Are disposable resources (e.g., database connections, file streams) properly disposed of using `using` blocks or implementing `IDisposable`?

+### Lazy Loading

-- Lazy Loading: Is lazy loading used appropriately to avoid loading unnecessary data?
+> 1. Is lazy loading used appropriately to avoid loading unnecessary data?

+### Caching

-- Caching: Are cache mechanisms used to avoid redundant operations?
+> 1. Are cache mechanisms used to avoid redundant operations?

 ### 5. Security